 If you did poorly in a course, you may be able to take it again to remove your earlier grade from your GPA.
 You can take advantage of this grade replacement policy if:

 - You’re an undergraduate student

 - You’re pursuing your first bachelor’s degree

-If you choose to take a course a second time, you must notify your school recorder that you want to have your first grade replaced.
+If you choose to take a course a second time, you must notify your school that you want to have your first grade replaced prior to graduation.
 Replacement doesn’t happen automatically.

 Contact your academic advisor to review your best grading options in regard to your academic success.

 Grade replacement is available only for courses taken at Indiana University.
 You can use grade replacement for a maximum of 15 credit hours, subject to approval by your school.
 You can request a grade replacement no more than twice for a single course, and each attempt counts toward your 15-credit limit.

 To use grade replacement, the repeated course grade should be the same as or higher than your previous attempt at the course.
 A student must receive a letter grade upon retake in order to change the previous grade.
 Any replaced grades will be excluded from your GPA, and the credit hours from the original course will not be counted.

 For grade replacement applied to courses taken between 1996 and summer 2021: the replaced grade remains on the student's academic record with an X placed next to the original grade.